semuconsulting/PyGPSClient/README.md

 * To expand or collapse the banner or serial port configuration widgets, click the ![expand icon](/pygpsclient/resources/iconmonstr-arrow-80-16.png)/![expand icon](/pygpsclient/resources/iconmonstr-triangle-1-16.png) buttons.
 * To show or hide the various widgets, go to Menu..View and click on the relevant hide/show option.
 * Protocols Displayed - Select which protocols to display (NB: this only changes the displayed protocols - to change the actual protocols output by the receiver, use the CFG-PRT command).
-* Console Display - Change the console display from parsed to raw (byte) format.
+* Console Display - Select from parsed, binary or hexadecimal formats.
 * Degrees Format and Units - Change the displayed degree and unit formats.
 * Zoom - Change the web map scale (any change will take effect at the next map refresh, indicated by a small timer icon at the top left of the panel).
 * Show Legend - Turn the graph legend on or off.
 * Show Zero Signal - Include or exclude satellites with zero signal level in the graph and sky view panels.
 * Enable Data Logging - Turn Data logging on or off.
 You will be prompted to select the directory into which timestamped log files are saved.
-Data logs can be saved in raw, parsed or both formats.
+Data logs can be saved in parsed, binary or hexadecimal formats (or all three together).
 * Record Track - Turn track recording (in GPX format) on or off.
 You will be prompted to select the directory into which timestamped track files are saved.
 * Widgets (and their associated fonts) are fully resizeable.